Get details about our clinical trials that are currently enrolling patients.View Clinical Trials

 MD Anderson's Gynecologic Oncology Center focuses an incredible level of expertise and experience on each patient with endometrial cancer.
 From diagnosis through treatment and follow-up, your care is personalized and designed especially for you.

-Teams of some of the nation's top endometrial cancer experts consider all the options, and then they recommend the most-advanced therapies with the least impact on your body.
+Teams of some of the nation's top endometrial cancer experts consider all the options, and then they recommend the most advanced therapies while working to minimize side effects.
 They have at their fingertips the latest technology and techniques, backed by one of the leading endometrial cancer research programs in the United States.

 Personalized endometrial cancer treatment

-Your treatment team, which may include medical, surgical and radiation oncologists; gynecologists; pathologists; and diagnostic radiologists, collaborates and communicates each step of the way.
+Your treatment team, which may include gynecologic oncologists, radiation oncologists; pathologists; and diagnostic radiologists, collaborates and communicates each step of the way.
 A specially trained staff with experience in caring for women with endometrial cancer supports the team.

-Surgery often is part of the treatment for endometrial cancer.
+Surgery is the primary treatment for most endometrial cancers.
 At MD Anderson, our highly specialized surgeons are among the most experienced and skillful in the country.
 In many cases, they are able to perform minimally invasive surgeries and use robotic surgery for endometrial cancer.
 These procedures may help lessen the time it takes you to heal and the time you need to spend in the hospital.

 At MD Anderson, we go beyond treating disease.
 We are dedicated to helping women who have been treated for endometrial cancer get back to a healthy life.
 For instance, we offer special support groups just for women with cancer of the uterus.